 United States Citizenship and Immigration Services requires the use of its own forms for most purposes.
 Forms can be downloaded from the USCIS "Forms and Fees" page.

-There are several ways to begin research into immigration case law.
-One way is to find the statutes that apply to your situation in the United States Code Annotated or the United States Code Service, then look at the case summaries that follow them.
-You can find additional cases by reading books that explain immigration law and noting the cases they cite.
-Another method of finding cases is to search the Federal Practice Digest, which is a subject index to federal case law.
-The Federal Practice Digest arranges summaries of published cases by legal issue using something called the "topic and key number" system.
-Once you know the topic and key number combination that represents your issue, look up that topic and key number in the Digest and you should find a list of summaries of cases that discuss your issue.
+There are several ways to begin researching immigration case law.
+One way is to find the statutes that apply to your situation in the United States Code Annotated or the United States Code Service, then look at the case summaries following them.
+You can find additional cases by reading books explaining immigration law and noting the cases they cite.
+Another method of finding cases is to search the Federal Practice Digest, a subject index to federal case law.
+The Federal Practice Digest arranges case summaries by legal issue using the "topic and key number" system.
+Once you know the topic and key number combination for your issue, look up that topic and key number in the Digest and you will find a list of case summaries for your issue.
 Each summary includes a citation to the full text of a case.